 Tools focused specifically on natural language classification:

 - A model builder makes it quick and easy to train a model to classify text according to classes you define.

 - API for classifying text in notebooks or in apps you develop.

 - Model builder guides you, step by step, through building a model that uses Spark ML algorithms.

-- AutoAI automatically analyzes your data and generates candidate model pipelines customized for your predictive modeling problem.
-Note: this tool is in beta and is subject to change.
+- AutoAI automatically analyzes your data and generates candidate model pipelines customized for your predictive modeling problem. .

 - SparkML Modeler uses the graphical flow editor so that you can combine nodes and actions to create a machine learning flow.

 - SPSS Modeler uses the SPSS flow editor so that you can quickly develop predictive models using business expertise and deploy them into business operations to improve decision making.

 - Neural Network Modeler presents a graphical view of your model while you build it by combining nodes representing neural network nodes and actions.

 - Experiment builder automates running hundreds of training runs while tracking and storing results.

 - Notebooks provide an interactive programming environment for working with data, testing models, and rapid prototyping.

 - Machine learning command line interface lets you build and work with models in your local environment.